Cdog135/Collins-waterpolo/Design.md

 5. The game keeps track of the user’s score.
 6. The user can choose to replay the game or exit the game.
 7. the user has a certain amount of "lives" so it's a game to try and get the highest streak
-## olivia: is a game comprised of just one round of selecting left, middle, or right? or is it a set number of rounds that comprises a game (for example 5 rounds per game)? it might be a little annoying to have to press replay after every single round.
-## suggestion from olivia: maybe have a system where the game keeps track of a player's score? if it's just rng throw and block with no score keeping it might be a little boring. or have it so it's infinite and you have a certain amount of "lives" so it's a game to try and get the highest streak?

 ## Aesthetics
 - **Water Polo Player**: Each water polo player will be wearing water polo caps.